IoanaLivia/Robotics-Matrix-Project-Snake-Snack/README.md

 Snake has probably been the first game I've played.
 If not the first, the one I first played for quite a long time.
 When?
 When I was waiting for the bus, for the school breaks to end, for my parents to finish grocery shopping.
 Whenever I was bored or in the search for some fun.
 All I had at hand was my Nokia phone and...
 Snake.
 The game certainly has a place in my heart and I wanted to implement it with a boost: speed and bombs!
 Reliving my childhood at its finest, simplest moments.
 This is the backstory of Snake: Snacks & Bombs!
-A little reminder of childhood, when we weren't so stressed and caught up by all the responsibilities we are now       facing.
+A kind reminder of childhood.

 </details>